 Lynch syndrome is also known as hereditary non polyposis colorectal cancer (HNPCC).
 It is a rare genetic (autosomal dominant condition) that gives a predisposition to cancer of the lower gastrointestinal tract (colorectal), uterus (endometrium) and ovary.
 It is due to an inability to repair damaged DNA.

 Research has shown that some families with Lynch syndrome share the same genetic fault as families with Torre-Muir syndrome.
-Torre-Muir syndrome may be part of the Lynch syndrome.
+Torre-Muir syndrome is now considered part of the Lynch syndrome.

 Other skin lesions that may arise in affected family members include:

-Torre-Muir syndrome is an autosomal dominant condition meaning half of an affected person's children also have the syndrome.
-It is due to a genetic mutation.
+Torre-Muir syndrome and Lynch syndrome are autosomal dominant conditions due to genetic mutations, meaning half of an affected person's children also have the syndrome.

-Mutations in 4 mismatch repair genes have been found in Lynch syndrome or hereditary nonpolyposis colorectal cancer syndrome.
+Mutations in 4 mismatch repair genes have been found in Torre-Muir and Lynch syndromes.
 These mostly involving the MSH2 gene, located on chromosome 2p.
-It is likely that Torre-Muir syndrome is associated with mutations of these genes.
+Some patients have mutations in the MLH1 gene on chromosome 3p.

 Torre-Muir syndrome is usually suspected because of the clinical features.
 However, if a sebaceous adenoma, a sebaceous carcinoma or colonic polyp is removed surgically, the pathologist may examine the cells to see whether the MSH gene products have microsatellite instability, a characteristic of the syndrome.